EMODnet progress overview

 - EMODnet Data Ingestion reported an addition of 63 submissions, bringing the total to 822 submissions since its inception.
 The number of published data submissions ‘as is’ increased from 619 to 674 (+55); the submissions that have been elaborated to phase II, implying uptake in European marine data infrastructures feeding into EMODnet, increased from 255 to 286 (+31).
 During the reporting period, the Real-Time data exchange demonstrator endpoint was updated to that it is now offering more than 1550 sensors from several sources.
 Work continued on real-time data flowing from a variety of sources (including ILVO and NOAA NEFSC) into EMODnet Physics via the Berring Data Collective.
 EMODnet Ingestion and their partner Royal Belgian Institute of Natural Sciences (RBINS) started activities for updating and expanding the Ingestion promotion material (e.g. updating leaflets, new stickers, updating Ingestion movie, etc.).

 User visit statistics

-The Secretariat automatised the collecting process of user statistics (i.e. number of (unique) page views and average visit duration) for the following progress/monitoring indicators: Visibility & Analytics for web pages; Visibility & Analytics for web sections; and Average visit duration for web pages.
+The collection of user statistics (i.e. number of (unique) page views and average visit duration) were automated for the following progress/monitoring indicators: Visibility & Analytics for web pages; Visibility & Analytics for web sections; and Average visit duration for web pages.
 The resulting graphs for each EMODnet portal as well as the Central portal can be viewed in the gallery at the end of this report.